KR-Tech-Extension/kr-tech-extension_knr_compat/README.md

 ### Last Updated for Apr 3, 2024.
 (KR's 1.1 release; KNR 2024-Mar-30 release)
 ### This compatibility patch will only be assumed to work with mod version specified in the description unless said otherwise due to the extensive modification of tech trees by both submods.

-This is the official compatibility patch for [KR Tech Extension](https://steamcommunity.com/sharedfiles/filedetails/?id=3105210203) and [Kaiserreich Naval Rework](https://steamcommunity.com/sharedfiles/filedetails/?id=2862849828) - as of current release this only transpose Kaiserreich Naval Rework's naval tech tree in place of KRTX's own implementation.
+This is the official compatibility patch for [KR Tech Extension](https://steamcommunity.com/sharedfiles/filedetails/?id=3105210203) and [Kaiserreich Naval Rework](https://steamcommunity.com/sharedfiles/filedetails/?id=2862849828).
+As of the current release, this only transposes Kaiserreich Naval Rework's naval tech tree in place of KRTX's own implementation.

 ### All MrPunk's Naval Rework mod that works with this compatch:
 - [Kaiserreich Naval Rework](https://steamcommunity.com/sharedfiles/filedetails/?id=2862849828)